linto-ai/linto-skill-welcome/data/command.md

 - salut

 ##intent|greeting|en
-- greeting
+- greetings
 - hey
+- hey there
 - good morning
 - good afternoon
 - good evening
 - hello
 - hi
+- how do you do
-- what's your name
+- howdy

 ##intent|howareyou|fr
 - comment ça va